alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_sre_apache_guacamole.md

   :align: center
   ```

-- At this point you should double click on the {{computer}} `Ubuntu0` link under `All Connections` which should bring you to an Ubuntu login screen
+- At this point you should double click on the {{computer}} `Ubuntu0` link under `All Connections` which should bring you to the secure remote desktop (SRD) login screen
 - You will need the short-form of the user name (ie. without the `@<safe haven domain>` part) and the same password as before
-- This should bring you to an Ubuntu desktop that will look like the following
+- This should bring you to the SRD that will look like the following

   ```{image} deploy_sre/guacamole_desktop.png
   :alt: Guacamole dashboard